TRAK: Presentation of TRAK architecture views

 A RDF ontology description of the TRAK metamodel elements is being developed.
 This takes the definitions of the elements from the TRAK Metamodel specification output from a graph model of TRAK within a Neo4J graph database.
 A TRAK architecture view consisting of RDF triples can be linked to the RDF TRAK metamodel ontology to form a knowledge graph.
 Each triple in a TRAK architecture view represents a fact or assertion.

 TRAK also requires every block and every connector to have a name and for these to be visible (explicit).
-The intent of this is to ensure that a TRAK architecture view is read as the author of the view meant it and improve semantic consistency.
+The intent of this is to ensure that every assertion formed by a triple is visible; that a TRAK architecture view can be read as the author of the view meant it and improve semantic consistency.
 Presentation rules that apply to all TRAK architecture views are specified in the overall TRAK specification (as 'Bye Laws').

 TRAK is a logical definition – it specifies what needs to be shown and minimum acceptable content but does not mandate how you achieve it.
 TRAK simply defines the node and connector elements and the allowed combinations (triples) that must / may appear in each architecture view.
 The allowed core content presented by a TRAK architecture view addresses the concerns of the governing architecture viewpoint.
 It does not specify or mandate any particular notation or language.
 For example, a simple block and connector diagram (as above) is acceptable as is a set of plain text statements, a diagram using the UML, a graph or a set of RDF triples.
 For the same reason TRAK architecture view content is specified using an abstract and different notation from any notation that might be used to implement a TRAK architecture view to avoid a common fault arising from a fault in a single notation affecting both the TRAK architecture viewpoint content definition and the 'design response' – the content of a particular TRAK architecture view.